 Quality planning is about creating the perfect product experience, but perfection doesn’t happen by accident.
 Perfection is not random.
 The quality planning process takes careful thought, planning, and execution.
 Each element has an important role in working towards perfection – or as we think of it in quality as the elusive zero defects goal.

-Thought means thinking through all the requirements, resource needs, transaction steps, and analyzing all of the risks in what can go wrong.
+Careful thought means keeping the voice of the customer in mind as your think through all the requirements, resource needs, transaction steps, and analyzing all of the risks in what can go wrong.
 Then defining what the product experience really is you are trying to create for your customers.

 To make a perfect part, one has to first plan the sequence of production or service steps.
 A process flow diagram or process map is used to define the total number of steps.
 These might include sales order acceptance, purchasing raw materials, receiving raw materials, and each individual production step (i.e. cutting, welding, assembly, painting, inspection, and delivery).